-BMI is a very simple measurement.
-While it takes height into consideration, it does not account for factors such as:
+BMI is a very basic measurement.
+While it takes height and weight into consideration, it does not account for factors such as:

 - waist or hip measurements

-High-performance athletes, for example, tend to be very fit and have little body fat.
-They can have a high BMI because they have more muscle mass, but this does not mean they are overweight.
+These factors can affect health.
+For example, high performance athletes tend have a lot of muscle and little body fat.
+They can have a high BMI because they have more muscle mass, but this does not mean they weigh too much for their height.

-BMI can also offer a rough idea of whether or not a person’s weight is healthy, and it is useful for measuring trends in population studies.
+BMI can offer a rough idea of whether or not a person is at a moderate weight, and it is useful for measuring trends in population studies.

-However, it should not be the only measure for an individual to assess whether their weight is ideal or not.
+However, it should not be the only measure an individual uses to assess whether their weight is ideal.

-A person’s waist-to-hip measurement compares their waist size with that of their hips.
+A person’s WHR compares their waist size with that of their hips.
+A high WHR is

 What does it mean?